NoCode-NoLife/Melia/CONTRIBUTING.md

 ## JSON
 * Our JSON based databases are arrays of objects on the lowest indent level.
-  Only sub-objects and -array may be indented with tabs.
+  Only sub-objects and -arrays may be indented with tabs.
 * All keys should use `camelCase` and no quotation.
 * All values should use a representing type.
-For example, bool instead of "YES" and "NO" strings.
+For example, prefer a bool over "YES" and "NO" strings.
 * No comments should be placed at the end of lines.
-* Comments should only be used sparingly, to categorize data.
+* Comments should be used sparingly, to categorize data.
 Comments that explain data or functions should go into the header.
 * A space should be used after a comment.
 For example, `// comment`.